e-gov/TARA-Doku/TechnicalSpecification.md

 The browser completes the redirection order **3b** by sending an HTTP request **4a** to the server component of the client application (redirect request).

-The redirect request includes the result of the authentication process (the person was or was not identified).
+If the authentication was successful authorization code is returned with the request.
 The redirect request is described in detail in a separate section below.

-An authorisation code is issued against the personal identification code, name, and other personal data of the person identified by sending a separate request to the server component of TARA (Figure 4).
+An authorisation code is used to retrieve the identification code, name and other personal data by sending a separate request to the server component of TARA (Figure 4).

 <p style='text-align:center;'><img src='img/VOOG-03.PNG' style='width:400px'></p>